 Gallery: Rebuild by Design

-The BIG Team was led by BIG Bjarke Ingels Group and includes One Architecture (water & urban planning), Starr Whitehouse (landscape architecture), Buro Happold (engineering & sustainability), Level Infrastructure, (infrastructure engineering), James Lima Planning & Development (finance & economics), Green Shield Ecology (ecology), AEA Consulting (arts & cultural planning), Arcadis (hydraulic engineering), Project Projects (graphic design), and the School of Constructed Environments at Parsons the New School for Design.
-It’s winning proposal will bring a massive green berm to the Lower East side of Manhattan
+The BIG Team was led by BIG (Bjarke Ingels Group) and includes One Architecture (water & urban planning), Starr Whitehouse (landscape architecture), Buro Happold (engineering & sustainability), Level Infrastructure, (infrastructure engineering), James Lima Planning & Development (finance & economics), Green Shield Ecology (ecology), AEA Consulting (arts & cultural planning), Arcadis (hydraulic engineering), Project Projects (graphic design), and the School of Constructed Environments at Parsons the New School for Design.
+The team's winning proposal will bring a massive green berm to the Lower East Side of Manhattan

-10 teams of architects, engineers, designers and planners participated in the competition. each submitting proposals for coastal recovery projects.
-The judges chosen four winning proposals from four teams focusing on New York, BIG, SCAPE, Penn Design and Olin and Interboro.
+Ten teams of architects, engineers, designers and planners participated in the competition, each submitting proposals for coastal recovery projects.
+The judges chose four winning proposals from four teams focusing on New York: BIG, SCAPE, Penn Design and Olin, and Interboro.
 The winning proposals received millions of dollars in federal recovery grant money.
 (Photo by Alan Chin)

 The Penn/Olin team won $20 million for a study of green infrastructure that could double as recreational space and protection for the food distribution center in the Bronx neighborhood of Hunts Point.

-The landscape architecture firm, SCAPE, proposed using oyster shells to create storm buffers.
+Landscape architecture firm SCAPE proposed using oyster shells to create storm buffers.
 The SCAPE team’s layered strategy for the South Shore of Staten Island and adjoining Raritan Bay waters would introduce protective breakwaters and interior tidal flats that can dissipate wave energy and slow water, while rebuilding sustainable maritime habitat within the ecosystem.
-The proposal won $20 million in federal recovery grants. (photo by Alan Chin)
+The proposal won $20 million in federal recovery grants.
+(Photo by Alan Chin)

-Kate Orff, founder and design director of the landscape architecture firm, SCAPE proposed protective bay landscapes that could serve as beloved fishing and recreational grounds, while strengthening the ecosystem.
+Kate Orff, founder and design director of landscape architecture firm SCAPE, proposed protective bay landscapes that could serve as beloved fishing and recreational grounds, while strengthening the ecosystem.
 (Photo by Alan Chin)

-Claire Weisz, a founding principal of WXY architecture, proposed building man-made island called “blue dunes” that would provide off-shore protection for vulnerable coastal areas.
+Claire Weisz, a founding principal of WXY architecture, proposed building a man-made island called “blue dunes,” which would provide off-shore protection for vulnerable coastal areas.
 (Photo by Alan Chin)